-A paleontology retreat.
-An outdoor adventure to hike first-hand the geology, paleontology and archaeology of northern New Mexico, for all of which the Ghost Ranch area is internationally known.
-The class includes field trips to the spectacular geology of the Colorado Plateau, Rio Grande Rift, and Jemez volcanic field (the first week), the dinosaur quarries of the Ghost Ranch (paleontology, the second week), and ancient village ruins of the Southwest (archaeology, the third week).
+An outdoor adventure to hike first-hand the geology, paleontology and archaeology of northern New Mexico, all of which the Ghost Ranch area is internationally known.
+The class includes field trips to the spectacular geology of the Colorado Plateau, Rio Grande Rift and Jemez volcanic field (the first week), the dinosaur quarries of Ghost Ranch (paleontology, the second week), and ancient village ruins of the Southwest (archaeology, the third week).
 This is an opportunity to explore the ancient worlds of cliff dwellings and kivas and the primordial worlds of oceans, volcanoes, Coelophysis and Effigia.